 Who doesn’t love a great boardwalk?
 Beach boardwalks offer the chance for a leisurely stroll along with the fresh scent of salty sea air, and often much more.
 Visiting one or more of these great boardwalks is the quintessential American summer experience – though many are just as delightful during other times of the year too.
 From west to east and north to south, these top boardwalks offer some of America’s very best.

 The Santa Cruz Beach Boardwalk has been in operation for more than a century, opened in 1907 as the West Coast answer to Coney Island.
-A top attraction in Santa Cruz, it’s the only remaining oceanfront amusement park on the coast, and even features two rides that have been officially recognized as National Historic Landmarks, the 1911 hand-carved Looff carousel and the 1924 wood-framed Giant Dipper roller coaster.
+A top attraction in Santa Cruz, it’s the only remaining oceanfront amusement park on the coast and even features two rides that have been officially recognized as National Historic Landmarks, the 1911 hand-carved Looff carousel, and the 1924 wood-framed Giant Dipper roller coaster.
 Marini’s Boardwalk, in business since 1915, still cooks up saltwater taffy in copper kettles.
-When you aren’t enjoying all the rides and games, the wharf is just a short stroll away, ideal for casual as well as upscale dining with spectacular ocean views, and a popular spot for watching sea lions frolic in the water and lounge on the rafters below.
-In the summer, you can enjoy free concerts on Friday nights too.
+When you aren’t enjoying all the rides and games, the wharf is just a short stroll away, ideal for casual as well as upscale dining with spectacular ocean views and a popular spot for watching sea lions frolic in the water and lounge on the rafters below.

 This three-mile-long boardwalk sitting at the southern tip of Ocean City in Maryland dates all the way back to 1902.
-It features games, rides, eateries and shops, including the 1902 Herschel-Spellman carousel.
+One of the city’s top attractions, it features games, rides, eateries, and shops, including the 1902 Herschel-Spellman carousel.
 Don’t miss the Life-Saving Station Museum, which explores the history of shipwrecks and the rescue teams which came to their aid, or the Inlet Indian sculpture, carved from a century-year-old oak and gifted to the state in 1976.
-There are lots of other things packed along the wooden boardwalk too, including outdoor movies, Beach Olympics and free concerts on Wednesday evenings in July and August.
+There are lots of other things packed along the wooden boardwalk too, including outdoor movies, Beach Olympics, and free concerts on select evenings in July and August.
 You can also dine on classic Maryland blue crabs by the bucket at Mug & Mallet and hand-dipped doughnuts at Fractured Prune.

 The Venice Boardwalk, technically known as the Ocean Front Walk, may best be known as a mecca for eccentric characters.
-This world-renowned spot is also one of the top on the planet for people watching, a place to see and be seen.
-The three-mile beachside stretch is filled with tattoo artists, fortune tellers, joggers, rollerbladers, cyclists, weight lifters, handmade jewelry peddlers and an array of street performers, including everything from musicians to jugglers, mimes and break dancers.
-If you’re looking for a bite to eat, don’t miss Jody Maroni’s Sausage Kingdom, featuring sausages filled with all sorts of unexpected ingredients, smoked onsite and served fresh off the outdoor grill.
+This world-renowned spot is also one of the best on the planet for people watching and a place to see and be seen.
+The three-mile beachside stretch is filled with tattoo artists, fortune tellers, joggers, rollerbladers, cyclists, weight lifters, handmade jewelry peddlers, and an array of street performers, including everything from musicians to jugglers, mimes, and break dancers.
+If you’re looking for a bite to eat, there are plenty of restaurants with indoor and outdoor spaces to enjoy the view.

 This 60-acre boardwalk amusement park that overlooks Trinity Bay opened in 1996 and is home to the only rollercoaster on the Texas Gulf, the enormous Boardwalk Bullet – a 96-foot-tall coaster that reaches speeds of more than 51 mph along a 3,236-foot-long track.
-It also hosts a wide range of other rides, attractions, midway games, a charter yacht, a 400-slip marina, over 10 restaurants and multiple shops.
-April is a great time to go, with the annual Kemah Crawfish Festival held here under the Kemah Bridge, featuring Louisiana crawfish served up a variety of ways, including jambalaya and gumbo.
+It also hosts a wide range of other rides, attractions, midway games, a charter yacht, a 400-slip marina, a long list of restaurants, and multiple shops.

 In a place where sunshine reigns year-round, it’s no surprise that San Diego is home to a beautiful three-mile boardwalk that offers the chance for all sorts of outdoor activities, running along Pacific and Mission beaches.
 The boardwalk is packed with all sorts of active enthusiasts, from joggers and rollerbladers to bodyboarders who ride the endless simulated waves at the Wave House.
 At Belmont Park amusement park, you can ride the Giant Dipper rollercoaster along with other heart-pounding thrill rides, and if you get too warm with all that fun in the sun, just head to The Plunge, an Olympic-sized indoor pool.